2025 OFC U-19 Women's Championship

-The 2025 OFC U-19 Women's Championship was the 11th edition of the OFC U-19/U-20 Women's Championship, the biennial international youth football championship organised by the Oceania Football Confederation (OFC) for the women's under-19/under-20 national teams of Oceania.
-The tournament is being held in Tahiti from 21 September to 4 October 2025.
+The 2025 OFC U-19 Women's Championship was the 11th edition of the OFC U-19/U-20 Women's Championship, the biennial international youth football championship organized by the Oceania Football Confederation (OFC) for the women's under-19/under-20 national teams of Oceania.
+The tournament was held in Tahiti from 21 September to 4 October 2025.

 The two finalists qualified for the 2026 FIFA U-20 Women's World Cup in Poland as the OFC representatives.

 New Zealand were the defending champions from 2023, and retained their title.

 Teams

 Tonga won the qualifying tournament on home soil in March, beating American Samoa and Solomon Islands, to qualify for the finals tournament.
 All but one of the other 8 FIFA-affiliated national teams from OFC entered the tournament (Papua New Guinea choosing not to enter).

 Samoa pulled out of the tournament due to the financial reasons announcing their decision on 11 September 2025.